Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/lu_factorisation.md

 ## Demo

 <div style="text-align: justify">
-<p>We create a matrix, call the transpose method and print the result:</p>
+<p>We create a matrix, call the lu method and print the result:</p>
 </div>

 {% highlight python %}